-The events that have happened this year have been eye-opening, emotional and ones that have prompted a long-overdue change.
+The events that have happened over the last year have been eye-opening, emotional and ones that have prompted a long-overdue change.
 Change is challenging, change is uncomfortable but that’s where the growth lies - in the discomfort and in pushing yourself to experience, understand and unlearn old behaviours and patterns.

 Our team has regrouped to learn, reflect and create an action plan.

 We are committed to creating a safe, inspiring, sustainable, and loving community within dresst™ and hopefully beyond.